GaryBoone/pirNet/README.md

 Run the script without arguments to see more details.

-#### Joining your network
+#### Joining the device to your network

-When you first power up the device, it will create a network called "PenumbralCogitation". _With your computer_, join that network using password "objectsmean".
+When you first power up the device, it will create a network called "PenumbralCogitation".
+You use that network to talk to the device and tell it how to join your home network.

+_With your computer_, join the PenumbralCogitation network using password "objectsmean".
+[This password is only used when joining the network created by the ESP8266.
+You're in physical control of the device during this brief period.
+It can only be used to join the temporary network created by the device for setup, not your network.
+Change the password in the _src/wifiMgr.h_ if you like.
+The password isn't necessary if you set it to an empty string in _src/wifiMgr.h_.]

 A captive portal web page will appear asking you to choose a local network.
 After entering credentials, hit the reset button on the pirNet device.
 If you have the pirNet device connected via USB and are using _screen_ as shown above, you'll see the device restart and join your network.

 _With your computer_, rejoin your normal network.